-Applications submitted for standard assessment generally take eight to 12 weeks to be assigned to an assessor.
+Migration skills assessment applications submitted for standard assessment generally take 15 weeks to be assigned to an assessor.
 This doesn’t mean you’ll receive an outcome in this timeframe.
 The time it takes to process your assessment depends on the quality of the documents you provide and whether we need to ask you for more information.

 Login to your account on the EA portal to check the status of your application.
 Online status updates appear throughout the assessment process until finalised.
 You can also email us to request an update on the status of your application.